wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

    sudo apt-get install python3-venv sox ffmpeg ninja-build -y
    ```

-   If you get an error after running `sudo apt-get update`, wait a minute or so and try again.
+   If you get a `dkpg` error, wait a minute or so and try again.

-1. Create a directory for our software.
+1. Create a directory for our software...

    ```bash
    sudo chmod -R a+rwx /opt